 Avalanche Level 1 provides students with a solid foundation of skills which enables them to travel more safely and make informed decisions in the backcountry.
 SIET Avalanche programs are unique in that the class size is capped at six students, which allows the instructor to customize the course to specific student goals and increase one-on-one instruction.

 This course will cover curriculum that meets and exceeds the guidelines of the American Avalanche Association.
 The program is 24 hours long with 60% of course time spent in the field and 40% in the classroom.

-All SIET avalanche courses are taught by an AMGA Certified Ski Guide who has extensive backcountry experience and has taught dozens of avalanche courses, and are well versed in current industry best practices.
+All SIET avalanche courses are taught by AMGA Certified Ski Guides who have extensive backcountry experience, have taught dozens of avalanche courses, and are well versed in current industry best practices.